ava-labs/avalanchejs/README.md

 ## Overview

-Slopes is a JavaScript Library interfacing with the **AVA** Platform.
+Slopes is a JavaScript Library for interfacing with the **AVA** Platform.
 It is built using TypeScript and intended to support both browser and Node.js.
 The Slopes library allows one to issue commands to the AVA node APIs.

 The APIs currently supported by default are:

-  * The AVA Virtual Machine (AVM)
+  * The AVA Virtual Machine (AVM) API
   * The Keystore API
   * The Admin API
   * The Platform API